 Tip #2: Review your processes

 Review current processes to determine if or how they should be mapped to a PLM system.
-For example, if your engineering change order (ECO) process
+For example, if your engineering change order (ECO) management process is paper-based, how will a PLM software system that allows approvers to review ECOs in parallel change this process?

 Take the time to review what you’re doing now and think about how it could be different with a new system in place.
 Who are the people inside and outside the organization who be impacted by changes to your processes?
 How will they be affected?